AdobeDocs/deliverability-learn.en/help/internet-service-provider-specifics/verizon-media-group.md

 ## Sender reputation

-A sender’s reputation is made up of a combination of IP address, domain, and from address.
+A sender's reputation is made up of a combination of IP address, domain, and from address.
 Reputation is calculated using the traditional components, including complaints, spam traps, inactive or malformed addresses, and engagement.
 VMG uses rate limiting (also known as throttling) along with bulk foldering to defend against spam.
 They complement their internal filtering systems with some [!DNL Spamhaus] black lists, including the PBL, SBL, and XBL to protect their users.

 ## Insights